-- Postpaid customers are billed externally This marks customers assigned with this customer class as being billed via an external system. - Reset balance every billing period This resets the customer balance to zero by applying the manual credit transaction at the end of the billing period. - Hide balance reset xDR from end-user This defines whether or not to hide the reset balance transaction on the customer self-care interface.
+- Use processing and payments externally This marks customers assigned with this customer class as being billed via an external system.
+Billing periods are closed automatically and the balance for postpaid customers is reset to zero by applying the manual credit transaction at the end of the billing period. - Hide balance reset xDR from end-user This defines whether or not to hide the reset balance transaction on the customer selfcare interface.
+If this option is enabled, the regular invoices are disabled since hiding xDRs causes discrepancies in invoice amounts.